NamTranDev/DesignPattern/README.md

 - Classes should be open for extension, but closed for modification.

+- Depend upon abstractions.
+Do not depend upon concrete classes

 ## Strategy Pattern

 ###### " Define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from the clients that use it "